proknx/smarty-vox/Smarty-Vox & realKNX v1.md

 # Step 2: Pairing of devices

-Press the "+" symbol next to "Add or remove devices".
+ - Press the "+" symbol next to "Add or remove devices".
-Press the "Add" button to add a device.
+ - Press the "Add" button to add a device.
+ - The status window shows the countdown message (default is 30 seconds.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA2NjQ5MzU2LDU2ODgwNDg4MSwtMjI4MD
-g2NDY5XX0=
+eyJoaXN0b3J5IjpbMTEzMzY1OTUyMCw1Njg4MDQ4ODEsLTIyOD
+A4NjQ2OV19
 -->